Mirza Abdul Halim

-Mirza Abdul Halim (মির্জা আব্দুল হালিম; 1927/8 – 9 July 2021) was a Bangladesh Nationalist Party politician and the former Member of Parliament of Pabna-12.
+Mirza Abdul Halim (মির্জা আব্দুল হালিম; 1927/8 – 9 July 2021) was a Bangladeshi politician and former footballer.
+He served as a Member of Parliament for the Bangladesh National Party from 1979 to 1982.

+Early life and family

+Mirza Abdul Halim was born into a Bengali Muslim family of Mirzas in the village of Kaitula in Joynagar, Bera, Pabna District, then part of the Bengal Presidency.
+He had two sons and one daughter.
+His brother, Mirza Abdul Awal, was a former parliamentarian.
+His other brother, Mirza Abdul Jalil, was a former president of the Bangladesh Krishak League.
+The retired army major Manzur Quader is his nephew.

 Career

-Halim was elected to parliament from Pabna-12 as a Bangladesh Nationalist Party candidate in 1979.
+Abdul Halim was a footballer from Victoria SC.
+He contested at the 1979 Bangladeshi general election as a Bangladesh Nationalist Party candidate and was successfully elected to parliament from the Pabna-12 constituency.
 He was the state minister for shipping in the first cabinet of President Ziaur Rahman.

 Death

 Halim died on 9 July 2021 at the age of 93.